 What You Need to Know: Fats and Oils

 I spent a ton of time trying to read about the different types of fats and oils and figure out how much of what I should use.
-I wanted to create my own recipe, rather than relying on someone else’s.
+Rather than relying on someone else’s recipe, I wanted to create my own.
 I’m weird like that.
 It took me quite awhile to truly understand what each different oil did in the soap making process and to see a pattern in how they were used in recipes.
 I’m just going to simplify it all for you here, although you can read more about the use of fats and oils HERE.

 The Main Oils